ManWick123/Body-Performance-Prediction/README.md

  Model_FINAL-full.ipynb and Model_FINAL-reduced :
  This contains Python script used to create the machine learning model and the evaluation of the machine learning model.

- PLS.r : This contains the Partial Least Squares Analysis which was done using R.
+ PLS.R : This contains the Partial Least Squares Analysis which was done using R.

  README.md : This file.